 Reporting a concern

 Where staff have a concern about a child, they should continue to follow the process outlined in the school Safeguarding Policy, this includes making a report via CPOMS, which can be done remotely.
 This must be logged by 4pm on the day the concern is raised.
+Any child protection concern must be raised directly with a DSL either in person or by phone.

 If a concern is raised out of hours, the staff member should report the concern on CPOMS and alert the Safeguarding Manager using the contacts outlined in the school safeguarding policy.
 If a response is not received, you must continue to exhaust all contacts in the key contact section of the school child protection policy.